Kotlin/kotlinx.serialization/docs/json.md

 There are some caveats one should remember while dealing with a [JsonNamingStrategy]:

-* Due to the nature of kotlinx.serialization framework, naming strategy transformation is applied to all properties regardless of whether their serial name was taken from the property name or provided by [SerialName] annotation.
+* Due to the nature of the `kotlinx.serialization` framework, naming strategy transformation is applied to all properties regardless of whether their serial name was taken from the property name or provided by [SerialName] annotation.
 Effectively, it means one cannot avoid transformation by explicitly specifying the serial name.
-To be able to deserialize non-transformed name, use [JsonNames] annotation.
+To be able to deserialize non-transformed names, [JsonNames] annotation can be used instead.

 * Collision of the transformed name with any other (transformed) properties serial names or any alternative names specified with [JsonNames] will lead to a deserialization exception.

-* Global naming strategies are very implicit: by looking only at the definition of the class, it is impossible to say which names it will have in the serialized form.
+* Global naming strategies are very implicit: by looking only at the definition of the class, it is impossible to determine which names it will have in the serialized form.
 As a consequence, naming strategies are not friendly to actions like Find Usages/Rename in IDE, full-text search by grep, etc.
 For them, the original name and the transformed are two different things;
 changing one without the other may introduce bugs in many unexpected ways and lead to greater maintenance efforts for code with global naming strategies.